 Your trusted online source of car radio codes

-Our radio decoding service covers many of the car stereo units fitted to NISSAN vehicles.
+Our radio decoding service covers many of the car stereo and sat-nav units fitted to NISSAN vehicles.

 - We are able to decode Philips radios factory-fitted to the Nissan Primastar, Interstar and Kubistar, and also Blaupunkt radios fitted to the Nissan Note and Micra, all from the serial number or from the 4 or 5 digit security serial number - send us all the numbers you can see if not sure.